vuejs/v2.vuejs.org/src/guide/transitions.md

 ### Custom Transition Classes

-You can also specify custom transition classes by registering a transition with `Vue.transition` and providing the following options:
+You can also specify custom transition classes by providing the following attributes:

-- `enterClass`
+- `enter-class`
-- `enterActiveClass`
+- `enter-active-class`
-- `leaveClass`
+- `leave-class`
-- `leaveActiveClass`
+- `leave-active-class`

 These will override the conventional class names.
 This is especially useful when you want to combine Vue's transition system with an existing CSS animation library, such as [Animate.css](https://daneden.github.io/animate.css/).